Spray painting

 6

 Spray your clothes with silver paint.
 Hold the can 25cm away from the surface to prevent any patches or blotches of paint forming.
+It's crucial to maintain this distance to ensure a smooth, even layer of paint without any drips.

 7